-Your UconnectTM Phone Voice system uses a Natural Language Voice Recognition (VR) engine.
+Your Uconnect® Phone Voice system uses a Natural Language Voice Recognition (VR) engine.

 Natural speech allows the user to speak commands in phrases or complete sentences.
-The system filters out certain non-word utterances and sounds such as "ah" and "eh".
-The system handles fill-in words such as "I would like to".
+The system filters out certain non-word utterances and sounds such as "ah" and "eh."
+The system handles fill-in words such as "I would like to."

-The system handles multiple inputs in the same phrase or sentence such as "make a phone call" and "to Kelly Smith".
-For multiple inputs in the same phrase or sentence, the system identifies the topic or context and provides the associated follow-up prompt such as "Who do you want to call?" in the case where a phone call was 3 requested but the specific name was not recognized.
+The system handles multiple inputs in the same phrase or sentence such as "make a phone call" and "to Kelly

+Smith."
+For multiple inputs in the same phrase or sentence, the system identifies the topic or context and provides the associated follow-up prompt such as "Who do you want to call?" in the case where a phone call was requested but the specific name was not recognized.

-The system utilizes continuous dialog; when the system requires more information from the user it will ask a question to which the user can respond without pressing the Voice Command (by NR button.
+The system utilizes continuous dialog; when the system requires more information from the user it will ask a question to which the user can respond without pressing the "Voice Command" whethout on your steering wheel.